Language score of this manuscript is higher than 28% of the manuscripts uploaded to PoolText

 Your manuscript is compared against billions of internet documents, archived internet data, and several repositories of periodicals, journals, and publications.

 How important is the percentage of similarity index of an article?

 Plagiarism means using words, sentences, or ideas from another work without clearly acknowledging the source.
-Despite every journal having its own regulations towards plagiarism, usually, a similarity of up to 20% may be tolerated to accommodate common terms etc. of a given field.
-A high similarity index can be an important reason for an immediate rejection or a revision request by the editors without further evaluation of the article.
+A high similarity level is a common reason for immediate rejection by the journal editor without further evaluation of the manuscript.

 With this report, you see the possible errors and recurring references in the reference section of your manuscript and by making necessary improvements you will be able to avoid delays in the publication process.